 Digital Object Identifier (DOI)

 Inayat, Mohammed S.; El-Amouri, Ismail S.; Bani-Ahmad, Mohammad; Elford, Howard L.; Gallicchio, Vincent S.; and Oakley, Oliver R., "Inhibition of allogeneic inflammatory responses by the Ribonucleotide Reductase Inhibitors, Didox and Trimidox" (2010).
-Clinical Sciences Faculty Publications.
+Health and Clinical Sciences Faculty Publications.
 1.